- We advise you to exercise a high degree of caution in Russia because of the threat of terrorist activity and crime.

 Entry and exit

-Australian citizens are required to obtain visas.
+Australian citizens are required to obtain visas prior to travelling to Russia.
+Visas cannot be obtained on arrival.
 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
 Contact the nearest Embassy or Consulate of Russia for the most up-to-date information.
 You should ensure that your visa is accurate (passport number, date of birth, validity) and, if necessary, return it to the Russian Embassy or Consulate which issued it for corrections.
 It is virtually impossible to amend visa details once you are in Russia.

 If you intend to transit through Russia on the way to a third country, you should check transit visa requirements.

-You may import up to USD 10,000 (or equivalent) without declaring it.
-On departure, you may export up to USD 3,000 without declaring it.
-If you export over USD 3,000 and under USD 10,000, it must be declared.
-For amounts greater than USD 10,000, proof will be required that it was imported and declared or legally obtained in the country.
+You may import up to USD $10,000 (or equivalent) without declaring it.
+For amounts greater than USD $10,000, proof will be required that it was imported and declared or legally obtained in the country.
 Customs declarations are only valid when stamped by a customs official.

 There are strict regulations covering the export of antiques, artworks (including modern art and posters if they are particularly rare or valuable) and items of historical significance from Russia.
 An approval from the Ministry of Culture is required for the export of such material and this may be requested at the point of departure.
 In addition, we recommend you keep receipts of any such purchases in case they are requested when you leave Russia.